That it will never come again is what makes life so sweet. Emily Dickinson

 As I watched my son depart his battered, cancer-ridden body, I was struck by the realization that he would always be mine.
 That even though he would no longer be here in physical form, those 21 years of parenting him, protecting him, fighting for him, spending time with him, laughing and joking with him were mine forever.
 The memories of our days together would never make up for his absence but perhaps they were something to hang on to.
 Proof that he existed.
 Reminders of what mattered, who showed up, the difference Jimmy had made in his too short life.

 We are all a sunlit moment away from a long darkness, as poet David Whyte says.
-It’s taken me well over half a decade to find my way back to that feeling, those memories.
+It took me well over half a decade to find my way back to that feeling, those memories.
 For so long, remembering Jimmy as a relaxed, snuggly baby asleep in my arms; as an Energizer Bunny toddler unwilling to pause; as a shy grade schooler standing tongue-tied in front of the class felt like putting my hand on a hot stove.
 Intolerable for even an instant.
-Instead, all I could see were the milestones happening without him … his college graduation, Molly’s acceptance to Stanford, her first collegiate softball game.
+Instead, all I could see were the milestones happening without him … his college graduation, Molly’s acceptance to Stanford, her first collegiate softball game, her graduation and launch into the world.
 Somehow, it was less painful to try to catch glimpses of my shadow son than to stare at photos of the flesh and blood child I raised, for to do so meant accepting that all he did was all he ever would do.

 Time and space, the healing grace of solitude and the fierce love of my people has allowed me to rise from rock bottom and stitch myself back together.
 To trust that I can sit in the waves of sadness and wait patiently for the seas to calm.
 To recognize that pain and joy can coexist.
 To understand that the beauty I now see comes from inhabiting my pain instead of turning away from it.